-A static bar is one of the leas known tools in calisthenics, but it’s incredibly useful, especially if you’re focused on building strength through static holds.
+A static bar is one of the least known tools in calisthenics, but it’s incredibly useful, especially if you’re focused on building strength through static holds.
 Whether you’re working on the frontlever, backlever straightbar handstands, or the planche, static bar gives you the space, grip, and control to train.

 Table of Contents

-Top pick: Gornation static bar
+Gornation static bar

 The Gornation static bar is my go-to choice.
 It’s built specifically for straight-arm strength and static calisthenics skills.
 The bar has a wide base that stays completely stable, even during explosive rows.